BDS version here

 If the addr is given, set the address of the destination node.

-Otherwise, set or clear the IFF_POINTOPOINT flag
+Otherwise, set or clear IFF_POINTOPOINT

-| hw class address Set the hardware address.
+hw class address Set the hardware address.

-Hardware classes include ether (Ethernet), ax25 (AMPR AX.25),
+Hardware classes include ether (Ethernet), ax25 (AMPR AX.25), ARCnet and netrom (AMPR NET/ROM).

-| multicast| Set the multicast flag
+multicast Set the multicast flag

-| txqueuelen length Set the length of the transmit queue of the device.
+txqueuelen length Set the length of the transmit queue of the device.

-values for slower devices with a high latency (modem links, ISDN) to prevent fast
+Set small for slower devices with a high latency (modem links, ISDN) to prevent bulk transfers from disturbing interactive traffic like telnet

-| [-]promisc Enable or disable the promiscuous mode of the interface.
+[-]promisc Enable or disable the promiscuous mode.

-That is, all packets on the network will be received by the interface even if not addressed
+All packets on the network will be received by the interface even if not addressed to this node for debugging network packets.

 Usage: